Last updated on August 13th, 2020

 To create a sense of elegance and tradition, dress up your dining room with several statement pendants that will reinforce a luxurious feel.
 Add dimmers to further emphasize a relaxed mood for your guests.

-Envision a grand design for your master bedroom to create a relaxed, comfortable space to wind down each day.
+Envision a grand design for your primary bedroom to create a relaxed, comfortable space to wind down each day.
 Upgrade this space with an elegant statement chandelier, such as the Nissé chandelier.

-Who says your master bathroom can’t dazzle?
-Incorporating a chandelier (or two!) in an unexpected space such as your master bath can quickly upgrade this space into the spa retreat you desire.
+Who says your primary bathroom can’t dazzle?
+Incorporating a chandelier (or two!) in an unexpected space such as your primary bath can quickly upgrade this space into the spa retreat you desire.

 This post was contributed by Toll Brothers partner and leading lighting manufacturer Progress Lighting contributed to this story.
 Looking for more lighting tips and trends?
 Check out Progress Lighting’s Design Guide and take their new Style Quiz to find more lighting recommendations.